alamsha/Ignition-IOT-Nirvaba/README.md

 2. This will automatically create 50,000 dynamic tags
 3. ignition_group1.php will serve 1000 dynamic tags as JSON api.

-To enable unsigned modules in ignition, just add this line in your ignition.conf.
+To enable unsigned modules in ignition, just add the last line in your ignition.conf.

       # Java Additional Parameters
       wrapper.java.additional.1=-XX:+UseConcMarkSweepGC